openfaas/faasd/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![OpenFaaS](https://img.shields.io/badge/openfaas-serverless-blue.svg)](https://www.openfaas.com)

 faasd is the same OpenFaaS experience and ecosystem, but without Kubernetes.
-Functions and microservices can be deployed anywhere with reduced overheads whilst retaining production-grade components like containerd and CNI.
+Functions and microservices can be deployed anywhere with reduced overheads whilst retaining the portability of containers and cloud-native tooling.

 ## About faasd